TihiMihi/CM-Lennard-Jones-ProjectB/README.md

 Main asks for trajectory file name user input which is also automated to name file as
 'output.xyz' in the case of no user input

+### Units

+Distances in units of sigma, where sigma is the size of the particle

+Mass in units such that the mass of a particle is 1

+Energy in units of epsilon, where epsilon is the dispersion energy, also quantifies the depth of the potential well

+Temperature in units of epsilon i.e. in terms of the Boltzman constant

+Time in units of the ratio of unitary mass to epsilon square rooted times sigma